 Prospective Graduate Students

-I am actively seeking students to work with, although whether or not I can accept any students in any particular year will of course depend on the graduate application pool, the needs of the department as a whole, and ability to offer a competitive financial aid package to students.
+I am actively seeking students to work with, although whether or not I can accept any students in any particular year will depend on the graduate application pool, the needs of the department as a whole, and ability to offer a competitive financial aid package to students.
 I am particularly interested in students who are working with issues of disability, social movements, and technology (regardless of region).
 I am especially interested in helping diversify Cal and academia by mentoring successive generations of disabled scholars, scholars of color, queer scholars, and other minoritized scholars.

 Entering a doctoral program in anthropology is a tremendous commitment of time and energy on your part and on the part of the university and your graduate advisors.
 You should spend as much time as possible before you apply to programs both articulating why you want to enter a doctoral program as well as trying to understand the strengths and weaknesses of the various programs that you want to apply to.
 At UC Berkeley (as well as at most other institutions), incoming students are selected by a committee of the faculty as a whole.
 Thus, successful candidates should frame themselves in ways that appeals to at least three different faculty as a general rule.
 The days when a single professor chose their individual students is long gone, thankfully.